-The Linton Brothers, from the Cynon Valley, took the cycling world by storm.
-They beat the best from across the world and became some of the world’s first sport stars.
+The Linton Brothers from the Cynon Valley took the cycling world by storm.
+They beat the best from across the globe and became some of the world’s first sport stars.
 This is their story.

 As with so many stories from the Cynon Valley, our story starts with industry, coal in particular.
-John and Sarah Linton joined the thousands who relocated to the Welsh Valleys over the course the latter half of the 1850s in pursuit of work, the rapidly growing coal industry created.
+John and Sarah Linton joined the thousands who relocated to the Welsh Valleys over the course of the latter half of the 1850s in pursuit of work created by the rapidly growing coal industry.

 John and Sarah would find their way to Aberaman, where John became a gardener for the wealthy industrialist Sir George Elliot of the Powell Duffryn Company.
-They would go on raise four children, John, Arthur, Samuel, and Thomas.
-Nobody expected what would happen next; like the children of the community around them, their future looked to revolve around the world of coal and the life of a collier.
+They would go on to raise four children, John, Arthur, Samuel and Thomas.
+Nobody expected what would happen next; like the children of the community around them, their future seemed to revolve around the world of coal and the life of a collier.

 Escaping a Life Underground

-life in heavy industry was not for all, and some turned education and sport to seek new opportunities.
+Life in heavy industry was not for everyone and some turned to education and sport to seek new opportunities.
 For Arthur, Sam, and Tom their chance came through cycling.
-Their talent saw their passion for the sport grow, and they progressed from club level through ever-increasing tiers until they reached national and international competitions.
+Their talent saw their passion for the sport grow and they progressed from club level through ever-increasing tiers until they reached national and international competitions.

-Through this epic rise, they were proud of roots in the Cynon Valley and regularly wore The Prince of Wales’ badge, the emblem of choice of the nation’s sportsmen.
+Throughout this epic rise they stayed proud of their roots in the Cynon Valley and regularly wore The Prince of Wales’ badge, the emblem of choice for the nation’s sportsmen.

 ‘Champion Cyclist of the World’

 By 1893, Arthur had broken every record up to 100 miles.
 His success attracted the attention of James ‘Choppy’ Warburton, trainer and agent of the Gladiator Cycle Company.
-In 1894, Arthur travelled abroad, taking on the champions of Europe, and broke four world records in the process.
-He was labelled ‘Champion Cyclist of the World’ and, in 1895, was welcomed back to Aberdare a hero.
+In 1894, Arthur travelled abroad, taking on the champions of Europe and broke four world records in the process.
+He was labelled ‘Champion Cyclist of the World’ and in 1895 was welcomed back to Aberdare as a hero.

 Like their elder brother, Sam and Tom began competing in races in 1892.
 Like Arthur, Tom quickly gained success in international races and broke records.